Johnadibe/acppb-songs-of-praise/README.md

 ## Acknowledgments

-- Special thanks to the ACPPB fellowship for inspiring this project.
+- Special thanks to the ACPPB members for inspiring this project.
 - Gratitude to the contributors and future developers who will enhance this tool.